ralphkb/sentinel-tickets/README.md

 ## Installation
 1. Install Node.js if not already installed (v18 recommended): [Node.js Installation Guide](https://nodejs.org/en/download/)
 2. Clone the repository: `git clone https://github.com/ralphkb/sentinel-tickets.git` or download the latest release: https://github.com/ralphkb/sentinel-tickets/releases
-3. Change to the project directory, for example: `cd ticket-bot-project` or the directory where you uploaded the release files.
+3. Change to the project directory, for example: `cd sentinel-tickets` or the directory where you uploaded the release files.
 4. Run `npm install` to install the dependencies
 5. Rename .env.example to .env and config.yml.example to config.yml
 6. Open .env file and fill it with your bot's token, guild ID and client ID